Anthony Federico

-Anthony Federico (born November 7, 1997) is a Canadian professional football defensive end for the Calgary Stampeders of the Canadian Football League (CFL).
+Anthony Federico (born November 7, 1997) is a Canadian former professional football defensive end.

 Junior career

 Federico played for the Hamilton Hurricanes of the Canadian Junior Football League for two seasons after graduating from high school.
 While playing for the Hurricanes, he worked on his sports management diploma at Niagara College.

 University career

 After using a redshirt season in 2017, Federico played U Sports football for the Queen's Gaels from 2018 to 2021.
 He played in 23 games where he recorded 87 total tackles, including 34.5 tackles for a loss, 20.5 sacks, and one pass breakup.